- Public Health

 Each year, winter weather affects North Dakotans on a broad scale, ranging from travel inconvenience to death.
 However, you can benefit from preparation and making sure you are ready for the wintry season the region is notorious for.
 Winter storms can give advanced warning or occur suddenly, and a proactive approach, versus a reactive one, can help ensure your safety.
+Additional information is available online.

 - Blizzard Warning – Issued when an expected blizzard event with sustained winds or frequent gusts greater than 35 mph will accompany blowing snow for three or more hours.